eruhlinteractive/eruhlinteractive.github.io/_pages/portfolio.md

 <div style="display:flex" id="header-intro">
     <div id="column-left" style="flex-basis: 50%; flex-grow:5;">

-I'm a game developer and passionate programmer with multiple years of experience working in all domains of game development, from engineering to art and marketing!
+I'm a game developer and passionate programmer with many years of experience working and experimenting in all domains related to game development!
+Programming and game development have always fascinated me, so it's only fitting I made it my career.
 <br><br>
-Programming and game development have always fascinated me, so it's only fitting I made it my career.
  I love to work on passion projects and experiment with the unique abilities of the art form, focusing on creating engaging experiences for everyone!
+A lot of my experience with game development has been programming focused, but I always enjoy experimenting with the artistic domains such as art and music creation to see what I can come up with.
     </div>
     <div id="column-right">
         <img src="/assets/images/portrait.png" style="width:300px; clip-path:circle(50% at 150px 150px);" alt="E-Ruhl Interactive's Avatar">